Classification of radar targets using machine learning and deep learning

 println("Точность модели на тесте: ", Int(accuracy_score_SVM * 100), "%")

-Next, let's build an error matrix to evaluate the quality of model classification - the function plot_confusion_matrix
+Next, we will construct an error matrix to evaluate the classification quality of the model - function plot_confusion_matrix performs this task

 function plot_confusion_matrix(C)